PlayEveryWare/eos_plugin_for_unity/docs/android/readme_android.md

 You can follow the standard <a href="/readme.md#samples">Samples</a> process.
 Please note the details in the <a href="#running-the-samples">Running the samples</a> section when running the samples from a build for Android.

-> :heavy_exclamation_mark: The EOS Overlay is not implemented yet.
+> [!WARNING]
->  When it is, due to the limitations of phones, the EOS Overlay is not set to be openable by a physical button.
+> The EOS Overlay is not implemented yet.
+When it is (due to the limitations of phones) the EOS Overlay will not be set to be openable by a physical button.

 <br />